Bhumij language: History

 Bhumij speakers have traditionally lived throughout the Kherwarian area in the modern states of Jharkhand, Orissa and West Bengal.
 While spoken by very few Bhumij people today, it was much more widespread historically.
 Those who lived east in Dhalbhum mostly shifted to the Bengali language and lost their local tongue, while those who lived around the Chota Nagpur Plateau held on to their language.
-Speakers have gradually dropped since the 1940s.
+However, the number of Bhumij speakers has significantly declined since the early 20th century.
+This decline attributed to the classification of Bhumij as a dialect of Mundari language and the language replacement within the Bhumj society.

-Bhumij was mainly an oral language until the development of the Ol Onal script by the Ol Guru Mahendra Nath Sardar between 1981-1992.
+Bhumij was mainly an oral language until the development of the Ol Onal script by the Ol Guru Mahendra Nath Sardar between 1981 and 1992.

-Bhumij has been described as related to Mundari and as a Munda language, so its ISO 639-3 code is [unr/unx].
+Bhumij is closely related to Ho, Mundari language and Santali and are often described as sister languages.

-Despite being linguistically and ethnically distinct from other Munda languages, Bhumij does not get its own ISO 639-3 code.
 Bhumij tribal people have protested for greater recognition and government funding for Bhumij-language education and public broadcasting resources.